Solomon Dalung

-Solomon Selcap Dalung (born 26 September 1964) is a Nigerian Politician, Lawyer and Academic.
-He was made the Minister of Youth and Sports by President Muhammadu Buhari in November 2015 and his tenure ended in May 2019.
+Solomon Selcap Dalung (born 26 September 1964) is a Nigerian lawyer, academic and politician who served as the Minister of Youth and Sports of Nigeria from November 2015 to May 2019.
 He has served in the Nigerian Prisons Service, the University of Jos as a lecturer and as Chairman of Langtang South Local Government in Plateau State.

 Early life and education

-Solomon Dalung was born on the 26th of September 1964 in Sabo Gida, Plateau State.
+Solomon Dalung was born on 26 September 1964 in Sabo Gida, Plateau State.
 He had his primary school education at the Local Education Authority Primary School, Sabon Gida in Langtang South Local Government Area of Plateau State from 1971 to 1977.
 He then proceeded to Government College Keffi, Nassarawa State for his secondary school education.
-After his secondary education, he proceeded to the University of Jos where he graduated with LLB degree in 2000 and was called into the Nigerian Bar in 2001 at the Nigerian Law School, Abuja Campus.
+After his secondary education, he proceeded to the University of Jos, where he graduated with LLB degree in 2000 and was called into the Nigerian Bar in 2001 at the Nigerian Law School, Abuja Campus.
 He obtained a Master of Laws (LLM) degree from the University of Jos in 2007 while he was a lecturer at the same Institution.